Skip to main content

 node['platform_version']The version of the platform.
 This attribute helps determine which providers will be used.

 node['ipaddress']The IP address for a node.
 If the node has a default route, this is the IPV4 address for the interface.
-If the node does not have a default route, the value for this attribute should be nil.
+If the node doesn't have a default route, the value for this attribute should be nil.
 The IP address for default route is the recommended default value.

 node['macaddress']The MAC address for a node, determined by the same interface that detects the node['ipaddress'].